ricn/ricn.github.io/_drafts/2015-09-20-turbolinks-in-phoenix.markdown

 You should now have a simple crud app up and running in Phoenix.
 Point your browser at http://localhost:4000/users.

-##### Test your new web application
+##### Test your new web application without pjax

 If you click around in your new application you will probably notice that the Phoenix logo is flickering.
 Also, look in your log file and remember how long time it takes for Phoenix to send a 200 OK for the HTML.
-On my old Macbook Air i7 from 2012 it takes 1ms to render /users/new without PJAX.
-That's of course already ridicoulsy fast for running the Phoenix server in developement mode.
-Once I enable PJAX in the application, Phoenix responds in ~700µs instead.
+On my old Macbook Air i7 from 2012 it takes ~1ms to render /users/new without pjax.
+That's of course already ridiculously fast for running the Phoenix server in developement mode.
+When I look in the Chrome console it takes around

-Around 300ms to load everything
+300ms to load everything when I visit /users/new.
+We will compare this with pjax enabled later in the article.
-30 ms with PJAX in Chrome.

-##### Implement PJAX in your new web application
+##### Implement pjax in your new web application

-PJAX is not fully automatic.
+Pjax is not fully automatic.
 You'll need to setup and choose a containing element on your page that will be replaced when you click on links in your web application.

 First we need to change our layout file:

 {% highlight erb %}
 ## web/templates/layout/app.html.eex
 ...